amir734jj/USCIS---CivicTest/README.md

 		`Hashcode`	TEXT,
 		`Score`	REAL
 	);

+Then:
+	node server.js

-I don't own the questions, audio files and pictures.
+--- I don't own the questions, audio files and pictures.
 They are being copied from USCIS website.